1. Ensure your skid resistance policy, strategy and procedures are fit for purpose

 4. Eyes on the road

 The SCRIM® trucks were back on New Zealand’s highways over the summer of 2015-16, completing their surveying over the North and South Island regions by January 2016.
-SCRIM is the acronym for Sideway-force Coefficient Routine...
+The distinctive yellow SCRIM tucks are commissioned by...

 5. Laser scans reveal condition improvement on Essex roads